 3. You might not have much to talk about.

 When you think about it, meeting the birthmother isn’t your typical social situation.
 The only subject you know you have in common from the initial meeting is the baby the birthmother’s carrying.
 As a result, the conversation might feel strained, at least at first.

-4. You might not be a match.
+4. You might not be a connection.